-Find the most recent network rankings here: Zapmap's best en-route charging networks in the UK 2023-2024
+Find the most recent network rankings here: Zapmap survey reveals UK EV drivers’ top-rated charging networks.

 Over 4,000 EV drivers rate UK public charging networks with Fastned and MFG EV Power coming out top in comprehensive Zap-Map survey.